makerprism/ocaml-social-auth/packages/social-auth-lwt/README.md

 This package provides a ready-to-use Lwt implementation of OAuth2 authentication flows.
 It includes:

 - ✅ Cohttp_lwt_unix HTTP client implementation
+- ✅ Unix-based cryptographically secure RNG (using /dev/urandom)
+- ✅ Ready-to-use PKCE module (no need to create your own RNG)
 - ✅ Lwt-friendly promise-based API
 - ✅ Error handling with Lwt.catch
 - ✅ Drop-in replacement for CPS-style callbacks